soupi/learn-haskell-blog-generator/src/07-environment.md

 ```

 `ReaderT` is another *monad transformer* like `ExceptT`, which means
-that it also has an instance of `Functor`, `Applicative`, `Monad` and `MonadTrans`.
+that it also has an instance of `Functor`, `Applicative`, `Monad`, and `MonadTrans`.

 As we can see in the definition, `ReaderT` is *a newtype* over a function that takes
 some value of type `r`, and returns a value of type `m a`.
 The `r` usually
-represents the environment we want to share between functions that we want to compose,
+represents the environment we want to share between functions we want to compose,
-and the `m a` represents the underlying result that we return.
+and the `m a` represents the underlying result we return.
 The `m` could be any type that implements `Monad` that we are familiar with.
-Usually it goes well with `IO` or `Identity`, depending on if we want to share
+Usually, it goes well with `IO` or `Identity`, depending on if we want to share
 an environment between effectful or uneffectful computations.

 `ReaderT` *carries* a value of type `r` and passes it around to